Why a Pre-Mediation Report Changes the First Mediation Session

 The first mediation session often determines whether the process will feel constructive or chaotic.
 When parties arrive emotionally charged and unprepared, mediators must spend valuable time gathering basic information and calming tensions.

-A pre-mediation report shifts this work to before the session, allowing mediation to begin with clarity instead of confusion.
+A pre-mediation report can move some of this work to before the session, allowing mediation to begin with more clarity and less confusion.

 What a Pre-Mediation Report Is